-Arthur Beresford Pite is buried in West Norwood cemetery, London.
-His grave has sustained much damage due to subsidence and the original copper inscription plaques are missing.
-I have set up a fund to carry out the necessary repairs to restore his monument.
+Arthur Beresford Pite is buried in West Norwood cemetery London.
+His grave has sustained much damage, the original copper inscriptions are missing and the grave is suffering from subsidence.
+We have started up a fund to carry out the necessary repairs and have his monument restored.
 All donations to the Pite Memorial Restoration Project will be gratefully received.
-For more information see website above.
+Please donate via http://www.fownc.org/donations/

 When I started work at 30 Euston Square in London I was told that the building was supposedly haunted by its architect Arthur Beresford Pite (1861 – 1934) inexplicably I felt right at home and encountered many strange things over the years, particularly after I carried out extensive research into his life and work.
 I became fascinated with Arthur and visited and photographed other buildings he had designed and collected many of his sketches.